 And that was nearly the end of the story of the the Union Troop of Volunteer Cavalry.
 In June 1872 DeLisle was replaced by a Captain Blundell, a man with an appropriately absurd string of first names.
 C. C. Fauntleroy’s name was already silly enough, so he was retained as Cornet.

 Blundell was an British army officer with Artillery experience, so less than a month after his appointment the Cavalry troop were no more, replaced in name, but not in purpose, by the Western Australian Troop of Horse Artillery.
-Firing canon at celebrations was their primary activity, budgets being such that practice shots in anger were limited to one firing a year.
+Making martial sounds at celebrations was their primary reason for being, budgets being such that shots in anger were limited to one discharge a year.
 Never the less, all mocking aside, this volunteer force did survive in various iterations to eventually be rolled into the new army of the Australian Commonwealth in 1903 as the No1 WA Battery Australian Field Artillery.

 1872 was a year of economic problems in the west.
 To balance the books, the government abolished the tiny stipend paid to the Perth Volunteer Rifles, and presumably the other units as well.
 Their Captain resigned in disgust and the whole regiment was disbanded for ‘insubordination’.
 This may be significant for the Dyson story for the following reason—when it came time for the volunteer’s rifles to be collected, one could not be accounted for.
 An Enfield rifle issued to Private William Elsegood was not returned, and if the matter was ever resolved, record of it is not surviving in the official correspondence.
 It was still missing by November… [pdf]